 - I. Expedited trial scheduling for defendant in custody.
-The magistrate court shall provide expedited priority scheduling in a case in which the defendant is detained pending trial. - J. Petition to district court for review of revocation order.
+The magistrate court shall provide expedited priority scheduling in a case in which the defendant is detained pending trial.
+The court shall hold a status review hearing in any case in which the defendant has been held for more than sixty (60) days.
+The purpose of the status review hearing is to conduct a meaningful review of the progress of the case.
+If the court determines that insufficient progress has been made, then the court shall issue an appropriate scheduling order. - J. Petition to district court for review of revocation order.
 If the magistrate court issues an order revoking the defendant's release, the defendant may petition the district court for review under this paragraph and Rule 5-403(K) NMRA. - (1) Petition; requirements.
 The petition shall include the specific facts that warrant review by the district court and may include a request for a hearing.
 The petitioner shall promptly - (a) file a copy of the district court petition in the magistrate court; - (b) serve a copy on the district attorney; and - (c) provide a copy to the assigned district court judge. - (2) Magistrate court's jurisdiction pending determination of the petition.
-Upon the filing of the petition, the magistrate court's jurisdiction to set or amend conditions of release shall be suspended pending determination of the petition by the district court.
+On the filing of the petition, the magistrate court's jurisdiction to set or amend conditions of release shall be suspended pending determination of the petition by the district court.
 The magistrate court shall retain jurisdiction over all other aspects of the case, and the case shall proceed in the magistrate court while the petition is pending. - (3) District court review.
-The district court shall rule on the petition in an expedited manner. - (a) Within three (3) days after the petition is filed, the district court shall take one of the following actions: - (i) issue an order affirming the revocation order; or - (ii) set a hearing to be held within ten (10) days after the filing of the petition and promptly transmit a copy of the notice to the magistrate court. - (b) If the district court holds a hearing on the petition, at the conclusion of the hearing the court shall issue either an order affirming the revocation order or an order setting conditions of release under Rule 5-401 NMRA.
+The district court shall rule on the petition in an expedited manner. - (a) Within three (3) days after the petition is filed, the district court shall take one of the following actions: - (i) issue an order affirming the revocation order; or - (ii) set a hearing to be held within ten (10) days after the filing of the petition and promptly send a copy of the notice to the magistrate court. - (b) If the district court holds a hearing on the petition, at the conclusion of the hearing the court shall issue either an order affirming the revocation order or an order setting conditions of release under Rule 5-401 NMRA. - (4) District court order; transmission to magistrate court.
+The district court shall promptly send the order to the magistrate court, and jurisdiction over the conditions of release shall revert to the magistrate court.

-- (4) District court order; transmission to magistrate court.
-The district court shall promptly transmit the order to the magistrate court, and jurisdiction over the conditions of release shall revert to the magistrate court. - (5) Appeal.
+(5) Appeal.
 If the district court affirms the revocation order, the defendant may appeal in accordance with Rule 5-405 NMRA and Rule 12-204 NMRA.

-[As amended, effective September 1, 1990; as amended by Supreme Court Order No. 08-8300-044, effective December 31, 2008; as amended by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017; as amended by Supreme Court Order No. 18-8300-024, effective for all cases pending or filed on or after February 1, 2019.]
+[As amended, effective September 1, 1990; as amended by Supreme Court Order No. 08-8300-044, effective December 31, 2008; as amended by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017; as amended by Supreme Court Order No. 18-8300-024, effective for all cases pending or filed on or after February 1, 2019; as amended by Supreme Court Order No. 22-8300-015, effective for all cases pending or filed on or after December 31, 2022.]